Additive Logistic Models as Interpretable Likelihood-Ratio Scores for AUC-Based Classification: Empirical Study

 The advantage of the \emph{backfitting} and \emph{GAMBoost} can also be seen from the plot of the average ROC curves in Figure \ref{figure8}.
 In order to have a clearer picture, we only show the left-upper $[0, 0.5]\times[0.5, 1]$ corner of the unit square.
 Each curve plotted here is based on 100 replications, and the vertical bars on each curve are the corresponding 95\% point-wise confidence intervals at the given false positive rates.
 It is clearly shown that the ROC curve of \emph{GAMBoost} is significantly higher than other ROC curves in this range of false positive rate, and all ROC curves from fitting a general additive logistic model, with different fitting algorithms, are higher than those of GLM methods.
 This result confirms that the recommended method is useful even when only a specific range of false positive rate is of interest.
 (Note that the ROC curves of \emph{GLM} and \emph{GLM\_step} are very close and thus cannot be distinguished in this figure.)

 Figure \ref{figure4} shows the plots of estimated smooth functions and their corresponding partial residual plots for the selected predictors obtained from the \emph{backfitting\_step} method.
 Because of the additive model assumption, we can look at one variable at a time by keeping the others fixed.
 Thus, the interpretation of the relations between predictors and response variable is similar to that in a linear logistic model \citep[see][]{GAM}.
 From this figure, we can see the impacts of the individual variables on the odds-ratio.
 For example, the left-upper corner is a plot of the curve of the estimated association function for MDVP.Fo.Hz, and it shows the functional relation between the log odds-ratio (response variable) and this variable.
 When the values of all other variables are fixed, this plot shows that MDVP.Fo.Hz and the response is positively associated at the beginning and then turns to negatively associated as the value of the variable becomes large.
 Compared to that in the association plot for MDVP.Flo.Hz at the first row and second column, it clearly shows that these two variables have different associations with the responses.
 Because the curve of MDVP.Flo.Hz stays near 0, it indicates that the association of MDVP.Flo.Hz with the responses is not as strong as MDVP.Fo.Hz.
-In addition, the picture at the second row and forth column shows that the estimated function of variable {\it MDVP.APQ} is almost flat, and the $\pm 2$ standard deviation curves of it cover $0$ at most values of {\it MDVP.APQ} in this picture, except for the values around 0.02.
-This suggests that this variable might have just a little impact on the (log) odds-ratio \citep[see][]{marra-wood12, binder-tutz08}.
-(Please note that we just use this as an example for illustration purposes and no disease-related inference is made here.)
-Thus, we can clearly find the impacts of individual variables on the responses through these plots as well as the certain levels of the interpretation ability of variables.
-It is clear that we cannot obtain this kind of nonlinear relation using a linear logistic model.
-The way of interpretation is similar to that of a linear logistic model except that they are in functional form instead of slopes.
-More discussions about the interpretation of GAMs can be easily found in the literature such as \citet{tutz2006generalized,Wood06} and textbooks about GAM as \citet{marx1998direct, GAM, hastie-tibshirani-friedman2001}.